FreakC-Foundation/FreakC/TUTORIAL.md

 The reason for this is that FreakC has: SETLOCAL ENABLEDELAYEDEXPANSION which causes "!" to not be used properly.

+# A brief note
+If you're asking yourself, what are the reasons for the holy existence of "[fnc]".
+Well, it's completely useless, but I added it just to make coders waste some time :)

 # Unicode characters
 To start using Unicode character, type: